egallouis/dialguessr/README.md

 # dialguessr
-A small python CLI app for training to recognize a phone number by their dial tone
+A small python CLI app for training to recognize a phone number by their dial tone.
+Uses numpy and the PyAudio library.